;

 Slide4.PNG

 So the only thing I don't like about the diagram above is that they call the entire bike "WBS Level 1".
-Bit it's NOT broken down yet!
+But it's NOT broken down yet!
 So I call their "WBS Level 2," a Level-1 WBS because it's the first level of breakdown.
 It's a sensible 100% list.
 That is: A Sensible List.

 The PFCS Standard WBS numbering-lettering scheme for this example would be: